happysulla/BarbarianPrince/README.md

 If a developer, I have placed design documentation in the Document folder that explains architecture.
 It is written in C# using WPF.
 If you download and compile, you will need to obtain the NuGet package: WpfAnimiatedGif per the design documentation.

 CURRENT STATE: I have completed all but five events.
-I have all mechanics working, but I need to playtest to remove bugs.
-I also need to add startup tutorial, menus, store/recover, feats, and end game user displays.
+I need to playtest to remove bugs.
+I need to do feats and end game display.